claranet/terraform-signalfx-detectors/modules/smart-agent_redis/README.md

   Check the [notification binding](https://github.com/claranet/terraform-signalfx-detectors/wiki/Notifications-binding) documentation to understand the recommended role of each severity.

-These last 3 parameters alongs with all variables defined in [common-variables.tf](common-variables.tf) are common to all [modules](../) in this repository.
+These 3 parameters alongs with all variables defined in [common-variables.tf](common-variables.tf) are common to all [modules](../) in this repository.
 Other variables, specific to this module, are available in [variables.tf](variables.tf).
 In general, the default configuration "works" but all of these Terraform